Our house was built in 1965 and it’s been our home for 27 years. Our kids grew up here and now the grandkids visit often. It will always be our home.

 I wanted a paint color that would blend in and compliment the multi-color brick.
 The wood door was painted pale tan years ago and it looked washed out against the bricks.
 I thought a richer, deeper color would look great.
 I ended up with three color chips to take home.
 The colors ranged from medium to dark brown.

 I taped the paint chips to the brick and to the door.
 Paint colors look different in the store than they do in natural light.
 The difference in color between the three chips was much more obvious.
 One of the color chips had a tan/yellowy undertone, one had a hint of gray, and the other had green undertones.
-I looked at the color chips several times during the day since the colors also tend to look different in morning light versus late afternoon light.
+I looked at the color chips in different light throughout the day since colors tend to look different in morning light versus late afternoon light.

-The satin enamel finish is easy to clean and imperfections are less noticeable.
-A semi-gloss or gloss finish would only highlight the door dent.
+Selecting the proper paint sheen is as important as selecting the perfect color.
+The satin enamel finish is easy to clean, and imperfections are less noticeable.
+A semi-gloss or gloss finish would only highlight any dents in the door.

 I wasn’t concerned about the paint adhering to the aluminum door.
-A good primer and high quality paint would do the trick.
+I knew a good primer and high-quality paint would do the trick.

 Ready to prime!
 I selected KILZ® Premium Primer and I asked the Home Depot paint technician to tint the primer to match my paint.
 Tinting the primer helps with coverage of the top coat.